-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key before making adjustments to the machine.

-- Shut down the engine, and remove the key from the ignition. - 2.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
 Position V-belts (C) onto the pulleys.